irthomas/nomad_obs/README.md

 When Bojan and Claudio distribute the MTP overview, the planning can begin.
 The general steps are outlined here:
 1. Analyse geometry and inputs and create orbit plan, populating it with generic observation types e.g. _irIngress_, _irDayside_, etc.
 2. Send to OU for iteration.
-3. Finalise generic orbit plan and send to Bojan and Claudio, along with list of orbits on which LNO operates.
+3. Finalise generic orbit plan and rerun script.
+This checks the plan is good and makes a list of orbits on which LNO operates.
+Send these outputs to Bojan and Claudio.
 4. Populate the orbit plan with real observation names
 5. Generate COP rows, web pages, update SQL database, etc. Generate list of joint ACS-NIR/NOMAD-SO occultation numbers for ESAC.
 6. Following step (3), a few days later Bojan or Claudio will distribute the summary files.
 Check COP rows against these summary files.